RussOakham/Immortal-Fitness-Collective/README.md

 ## **Project overview**

-Immortal Fitness Collective is an online fitness platform, designed to promote fitness within their community via paid subscription to online fitness plans, educational blog posts and selling of fitness apparel, equipment and accessories.
+Immortal Fitness Collective is an online fitness platform, designed to promote fitness within their community via paid subscription to online fitness plans and selling of fitness apparel, equipment and accessories.

 The site is created to engage users who have an interest in improving their personal fitness, with focus on two core fitness programming areas - improved general fitness (everyday fitess) and elite fitness for athletes (competitor fitness).